My group wants to run a JOTA site?

 How do I obtain JOTA/JOTI Badges?

-In 2013, the JOTA / JOTI bade is moving back to a quality cloth backed, over locked, uniform style badge (50mm x 50mm).
+In 2014, the JOTA / JOTI badge is a quality cloth backed, over locked, uniform style badge (50mm x 50mm).
 As such, this has increased the badge cost and will be reflected during the order process.

 Badge orders will only be accepted by completing the JOTA/JOTI Application form and either online payment or via posting with a cheque to the SRESU.
 We will not issue JOTA Badges for non-registered sites.